 - 1. The positioner has been prepared for using on linear actuators. - 2.
 The actuator spindle can be moved completely. - 3.
 The displayed potentiometer position is within the permissible range between "P5.0" and "P95.0".

 Initializing the positioner manually

 1. Switch to the "Configuration" mode.
-Keep the 🕥 operating modes button pressed for more than 5 s.
+To do this, press the operating mode button \textsquare for at least 5 seconds.
 The following is shown on the digital display: